reegis/deflex/docs/input_data.rst

 -----------------
 Volatiles series
 -----------------
 *Mandatory*.
 This sheet provides the amount of energy from volatile plants that is generated in each time step.
-Since this sheet is a time series, it has the same frame as the demands_series sheet: information on each columns and time steps on each row.
+Since this sheet is a time series, it has the same frame as the demands_series sheet: information on each column and time steps on each row.
 The columns are divided into each region, and then subdivided into each energy source.
 On each time step, the amount of energy generated with respect to the total capacitiy (volatile_plants) is indicated with a value between 0 and 1.

 -----------------
 Storages